standstaff/docs2/_xpg/index.md

 Standard deprels are used.

 Subjects are easily identified as nominatives.
 Direct objects are in the accusative.
-Indirect objects are mostly in the dative: there is only 1 attestation of the genitive used as an indirect object.
+Indirect objects are mostly in the dative: there is only 1 attestation of the genitive used as an indirect object (TM931700|2|4).

 There is only 1 copula attested (_ituv_), which is also the only AUX (see above).